This story first aired on July 8, 2017. It re-aired on Feb. 22, 2020. This web feature has been updated accordingly.

 "I had to point to it and show him what to do, where to sign it," Randy says.

 As news of Randy’s collection has spread, more and more people have been offering to help.
-He now has 350 baseballs signed by world leaders, plus about a thousand more signed by prospective future world leaders.
-He keeps them at a secured storage facility and only gets to see his collection when a museum puts it on display.
+He keeps his collection at a secured storage facility and only gets to see his baseball when a museum puts them on display.

 The Holy Grail

-Despite all his successes, Randy was still waiting for his "holy grail" -- a baseball signed by the pope.
+But despite all his successes, Randy was still waiting for his "holy grail" — a baseball signed by the pope.

 "The mail comes.
 I didn't even have to open it," Randy says.
 "I knew the ball was signed.
 I had this unbelievable feeling inside.
 I opened it up.
 The ball is beautifully signed, 'Francisco.'